sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

 [SolFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Analog.
-SolFlare supports sending and receiving native ANLOG tokens as well as sending and receiving SPL Tokens (Analog's ERC-20 equivalent).
+SolFlare supports sending and receiving native SOL tokens as well as sending and receiving SPL Tokens (Analog's ERC-20 equivalent).
-SolFlare also supports staking of ANLOG tokens.
+SolFlare also supports staking of SOL tokens.

 As a _non-custodial_ wallet, your private keys are not stored by the SolFlare site itself, but rather they are stored in an encrypted